mdp-toolkit/mdp-docs/source/index.rst

    examples_src/examples.rst
    api.rst

-Modular toolkit for Data Processing (MDP) is a Python data processing framework.
+The Modular toolkit for Data Processing (MDP) is a Python data processing framework.

 From the user's perspective, MDP is a collection of supervised and